sirjeannot/huawei-ont-2-mqtt/README.md

 ONT is now configured.

 ## Python3 environnment requirement
-The script relies on telnetlib and paho-mqtt.
+The script relies on pexpect, paho-mqtt.
 They can be installed using command:
 ```
-pip install paho-mqtt telnetlib
+pip3 install pexpect, paho-mqtt
 ```
+As telnetlib is now deprecated, the script uses the system telnet client.

 # HomeAssistant sensor
 The following `configuration.yaml` mqtt section matches the default script `cmds[]` and `fields[]` configuration.
 The MQTT integration shall already be set up.